 The Middle Rio Grande Conservancy District (District) operates, maintains and manages irrigation, drainage, and river flood control in the Middle Rio Grande Valley.
 Additional information about the District and its mission can be found in Note 1.
 The District relies solely on the revenues it collects from ad valorem assessments (through the county treasurers), water service charges, water bank fees and miscellaneous revenue it collects from contracts with governmental entities and others.
 We must also manage our expenses within these revenues and any reserves available.
-For several years expenses have exceeded revenues resulting in the drawing down these reserves.
-It has become necessary to increase the ad valorem mill and water service charge rates over the past two fiscal years.
+For several years, expenses exceeded revenues resulting in the drawing down of reserves.
+It has become necessary to increase the ad valorem mill and water service charge rates over the past three fiscal years.
 During this time management has sought to control expenditures in order to bring revenues and recurring expenses in balance.

 The District is also seeking ways to leverage other funding sources such as state and federal grants for projects and non-recurring expenditures.
-Steps have been taken to hire a grants consultant to research and find funding sources to assist the District in securing additional funding for non-recurring expenses and needed projects.
+The District was successful in hiring a grants consultant and we were able to secure two federal grants totaling \$500,000 in federal matching monies over the next two federal fiscal years.